 Mrs. Flynn: “I hope she hasn’t gone back to that cave.”

 Oh, those special effects…

 I’ll try to do this without sounding like the nerd in grade school who thinks he has all the answers.
 Bert Gordon did his homework for The Spider and can be commended for producing screen-able effects without the expensive optical matte work seen in Universal’s superior Tarantula two years before.
-Universal’s work had its little goofs as well, but depicting a giant spider attacking a town in broad daylight is a tall order.
+Universal’s work had its little goofs as well, but we’ll all admit that depicting a giant spider attacking a town in broad daylight is a tall order.

 Gordon uses in-camera bi-pack mattes for some shots of the crawling spider, which results in the expected partial transparencies.
 But most scenes place the spider in front of photos of streets or cave backgrounds.
 If the spider is the same size as the one on the Sheriff’s desk, 14″ by 20″ photo blow-ups might have been big enough.

 These effects are limited by Bert and Flora’s skill with scissors.
 A couple of shots split a photo in half horizontally at the level where the spider will walk. ↑ The trick falls apart: the matte line looks like an open wound, and the focus on the lower foreground is softer than the part above.
 Considering that these shots require no optical work, they’re darn clever.
 They work much better in the cave scenes, where we expect the scenery to be static.
 They’re essentially a ‘reality sandwich’ of the kind that Ray Harryhausen accomplished, but with cut-out still photos instead of live-action rear projection.
 Perhaps this is why Gordon bills the work as ‘special technical effects.’